futurepixels/futurepixels.co.uk/content/posts/2017-07-01-creating-a-virtual-machine-server.md

 You could use the command line, but I have not gone down that road and will be using [virt-manager.org] which I've installed locally.
 I was installed [RancherOS][Rancheros] as I want to learn Docker and devops orientated skills, but through [virt-manager.org] it is

+## What's next?

+As I have stated in the previous step, I said for you to get your chosen OS.
+My OS will be mainly [Rancheros] for running [Docker][docker] containers in order for me to extend my skills.
+As well as writing about installing and configuring [Rancheros], I will be writing about getting the RAID array configured to allow for extra storage/persistance for containers.

 ### Caveats